 Welcome to Year 5

-Dear Year 5 Parents and Carers,
+Dear Year 5 children, parents and carers,

 Guided Reading and spelling homework

 All children will be given a guided reading book and reading record which they will be expected to bring into school every day.
 Your child will be set reading homework on a weekly basis depending on which day they read with their teacher.
 In addition to their reading homework, we ask that Year 5 children read for 25 minutes a day covering as wide a range of genre as possible.
 This can be through reading aloud to adults or children or time spent reading independently.